philippemnoel/whist-whist/README.md

 # Whist Browser & Cloud Tabs Framework

+> 💡 **NOTE**
+>
+> The Whist Browser project was archived in December 2022.
+The founding team behind Whist has since launched a new project, ParadeDB - https://github.com/paradedb/paradedb.

 This repository contains the bulk of the code written by the Whist team for the Whist Browser and its Cloud Tabs framework, following a [monorepo](https://en.wikipedia.org/wiki/Monorepo) structure.

 ## Repository Status